CanTalat-Yakan/3DEngine/README.md

 * Networking,
 * Spatial Audio.

 As a Unity Developer, I've gathered a collection of top-notch assets from the Unity Asset Store.
 I plan to incorporate my favorite ones into this game engine when the time is right for implementing them in the creation of various games.
-Here's a list of plugins that I'll be integrating into the engine:
+Here's a list of some plugins that I'll be integrating into the engine:

 * [KWS Water System](https://assetstore.unity.com/packages/tools/particles-effects/kws-water-system-hdrp-rendering-205007),
 * [Acerola's Water System](https://github.com/GarrettGunnell/Water),